 Angioplasty.org – an online community of cardiologists – estimates the number of people dying of heart attacks at home in New York has increased a staggering 800 percent compared to last year.

 Dr. Cindy Grines is the chief scientific officer of the Northside Hospital Cardiovascular Institute.
 The calamity of preventable at-home cardiac deaths spurred her to co-author a scientific statement, or expert opinion, on how physicians and emergency departments can safely handle cases of acute myocardial infarction (AMI), the medical term for heart attack.

-Grines is the president of the Society for Cardiovascular Angiography and Interventions and she spoke with host Marlon Manuel about the new recommendations.
+Grines is a past president of the Society for Cardiovascular Angiography and Interventions, and she spoke with host Marlon Manuel about the new recommendations.